bkpathak/blackjack/README.md

 *****Welcome to BlackJack!*****
 *****!!Rules!!*****
-1.Options to player:Hit, Stand, Double and Split 2.Type Blackjack if your hand have Blackjack combination(21)!
-3.Other rules of game is based on the description on wikipedia.
+1.Options to player:Hit, Stand, Double and Split 2.Other rules of game is based on the description on wikipedia.
-4.Detail rules used in game is described in Readme file.
+3.Detail rules used in game is described in Readme file.

 Round: 1
 You have 100.00 chips.